adamramdaniyunus/autodeploy-tools/README.md

 - Deploy path on server
 - Git repository URL
 - Domain name (optional)
+- **Git authentication method** (PAT/SSH/None)
+  - If PAT: Enter your GitHub Personal Access Token
+  - If SSH: SSH key will be generated and displayed
 - Application type (nodejs, php, static, python)
 - Build command (optional)
 - Start command (for Node.js/Python)
 - Application port

+**Note:** AutoDeploy will automatically setup Git credentials on your server so it can pull from private repositories.

 ### 2. Deploy Your Application